 There are doughnut or waffle stacks served with frozen custard and toppings, and a Coca-Cola freestyle machine with more than 100 flavours – everything Coca-Cola makes, plus some flavour combos.
 It’s operated by a touch screen and via an app.

-The first store on Collins Street is a big space, with rows of brown-leather booths; a pink neon “burger” sign; and a live garden wall that changes and grows with the seasons.
+The original Collins Street store is a big space, with rows of brown-leather booths; a pink neon “burger” sign; and a live garden wall that changes and grows with the seasons.